-How to back up your iCloud Photo Library
+We highly recommend you backup your iCloud Photo Library

 - Go to the File menu.

+Select either Export # Photos or Video or Export Unmodified Original for # Photos or Videos.

+Select an option for Photo Kind, information to include (title, keywords, and caption, as well as location information), File Name, and Subfolder Format.
+The first two options only show up if you chose Export # Photos or Video in Step 6.

-- Press Export
+Press Export.

 - Choose your external drive.

-- Press Export Originals.
+- Press Export.

 How to make an online backup of your iCloud Photo Library

 Even though your entire iCloud Photo Library is (as the name implies) stored online in iCloud, it's worth considering a second online backup as one of your redundancies.
+After all, you can never have too many backups, in all honesty.

 If you store your entire iCloud Photo Library on your Mac

-Good news: If you already use a service to back up your hard drive and you've synced your full iCloud Photo Library to your Mac, it's easy to back it all up.
-(If not, consider it a good time to start!)
+Good news: If you already use a service to back up your hard drive and you've already synced your full iCloud Photo Library to your Mac, it's easy to back it all up there too.
+If not, consider it a good time to start!

 If you don't store your iCloud Photo Library on your Mac

-If you don't store your iCloud images locally, this is a bit trickier: you can use the external drive method to export portions of your library to an external drive, then sync that drive to your preferred online backup service, but it's a bit more labor-intensive.
+If you don't store your iCloud images locally, this is a bit trickier: you can use the external drive method we mentioned above to export portions of your library to an external drive, and then sync that drive to your preferred online backup service, but it's a bit more labor-intensive.
 In general, this is why I tend to recommend backing up your full library to your Mac or storing a library on an external drive.